Program Associate III

 Essential Duties & Responsibilities

-- Support the Program Director on special projects in service of developing new lines of business and/or new client relationships in service of VCCIE expansion.
+• Supports the Program Director on special projects in planning the development of new lines of business and/or new client relationships in service of VCCIE expansion.

 Minimum Qualifications

-- Bachelor’s degree in public health, project management, technical or a related field required, or you can substitute with four additional years of related experience.
+• Bachelor’s degree in public health, project management, communications, social work, marketing, or a related field, or substitute with four additional years of relevant experience.

 Other Qualifications